cljdoc/cljdoc/README.md

       - [x] depend on codox, make sure it's reader implementation can work with grimoire
       - [x] *not necessary* fork codox, turn into codox-reader export api including [this stuff](https://github.com/weavejester/codox/blob/56066f4b86dd9d879845bcfc6a46ed3ae5151117/codox/src/codox/main.clj#L20-L42) in `codox.reader` namespace
 - [ ] throw an error or something if grimoire does not find *anything*
+- [ ] could grimoire data include information whether a var is a protocol, record etc?
 - Building docs from jar vs src — what are the tradeoffs?
   - Not really a grimoire thing
 - Are there any fundamental issues with grimoire that could become problematic later?